The SB council is a volunteering-based student council for the Sde Boker campus.

 The Aguda (Student Union) is the official student body for all of Ben Gurion University's students.

 Based in Be'er Sheva, the Aguda organizes exciting and interesting events on an almost daily basis.
 The Aguda also addresses issues related to the welfare of the student body as a whole and of individual students.
-Members of the Aguda are even entitled to unlimited access to the University's Sports Center in Be'er Sheva.
+Members of the Aguda (who paid the Aguda welfare) are even entitled to unlimited access to the University's Sports Center in Be'er Sheva.
 All students are able to join the Aguda by paying the "welfare/student activity" fee at the beginning of the academic year.

 To learn more about the Aguda, visit their website (English or Hebrew).
 The Aguda also sends out a weekly update in English specifically for international students (sign up).
 Or just check the Aguda out on Facebook!